adamgreenough/ava/docs/cli.md

 ```

-The CLI uses colors and visual formatting for a delightful experience.
+The CLI has been thoughtfully designed for a simple and delightful experience.
 Most output includes helpful tips and next steps.

 <div class="beginner-box">